 2) Passive Real Estate Investing

 Interested in investing in real estate, but aren’t sold on the idea of taking care of tenants and the maintenance of the building?
 Then passive investing in private real estate might be right up your alley and still be quite lucrative.

 Many busy professionals decide to go down this path because they might have the capital, but not the time to control an investment themselves.
 They would rather have other professionals do the work and receive monthly/quarterly distributions, completely passive after vetting the opportunities.

-A syndicator is the person or group that operates the investment by identifying a property, figuring out how to improve operations and therefore the value of the property, find and manage investors, then ultimately sell the property at a future date.
+A syndicator is a person or group that operates the investment by identifying a property, figuring out how to improve operations and therefore the value of the property, finding and managing investors, then ultimately selling the property at a future date.

 The most difficult aspect of these opportunities is the initial vetting.
 It takes some knowledge and experience to get to a place of confidence investing in a particular deal and syndicator, but it's something that everyone reading this post can attain.

 So is it possible to reach $5 million passively investing in real estate?
 It may take some time but it's completely possible.